 By now, you should all know of my experiences within the power rack.
 This power rack training will literally revamp your entire physical structure and I defy anyone to disagree with me on this point: when it comes to developing massive size nothing beats partial movements in a power rack.
 To be sure, it will be necessary to use both full movements and partial movements in your routines for the best all around results.
 To rely heavily on the partial movements without sufficient movements done in the conventional manner would greatly reduce the efficiency of the body to fluidly lift heavy weights.

 Some movements however, can be done solely in a power rack without negatively affecting the lifter to any great degree.
 The standing press can be done in the power rack and since this movement is no longer done in competition, it can not harm you in any way if you solely press from a deadstop in the rack without knee thrust or jerking motion of any kind.
 It will develop ponderous deltoids if followed for any length of time.
 The seated press (back braced) and the press behind neck are two other movements which can also be handled solely in the power rack without harm to the trainee, when it comes to future lifting proficiency.
+A rowing machine is a great way to create endurance training workouts while working the shoulders – some of the top rowing machines of 2019 that we recommend have the features for this.
 We also mentioned earlier the great value of the shrugs and these can safely be handled in a power rack with no fear of harm coming to the trainee in any form.
 For the rest of the pressing movements and for the bentover rowing I have found that while they can be handled quite well in the rack, the inclusion of regularly performed sets and repetitions in the usual manner is quite necessary in order to maintain efficient lifting groove and technique.

 With the goal being greater muscle mass stimulation, our performance in the rack will be somewhat different than usually prescribed.
 For one thing, we will be handling the weights for somewhat higher repetitions than usually advised in a rack routine.
 I would recommend repetitions between five and seven for most movements, for the best all around results in muscle size increase.
 Also, the training theory will be somewhat changed in order to incorporate our chosen goals or aims.
 Since we are not solely interested in increasing lifting skill or power but in fact wish a combination of both size and strength, we will not be utilizing the maximum fatigue theory.
 Instead we will be performing full repetitions from various heights in the rack.
 This means for the standing press we will be pressing fully from the shoulders overhead on one training day and on the other training day we will be pressing to the height of the forehead and to the height of the eyes.
 These partial presses will also be started from the shoulders and we will be relying on the heaviness of the barbell to stop us at the desired height. shrugs will be done twice per week also, with one day being done with a medium grip and the other day being kept for the wide (snatch) grip.